nus-cs2103-AY2223S2/tp/docs/team/nbqian.md

     * Created labels and categorized issues on GitHub
 * **Enhancements to existing features**:
     * Changed the find, edit, delete command such that they now require the user to use prefixes to specify the fields to search for, edit, or delete
+    * Changed the add command such that when a new student is created, his/her name cannot be part of any existing students' names, and vice versa.
     * Added lesson unique lists in teh application, added, and updated relevant methods in a logical model, storage, and other classes ot fit the change.
 * **Documentation**:
   * User Guide: